CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 Malachi 2:8 - we are told about the priest, how they have departed out of the way, causing many to stumble and corrupted the covenant of Levi.

+Thinking about Moses in Exodus 34.
+The 1st time he came down the mount with the law ended in judgement, as the people worshipped the golden calf.
+The 2nd time he came down with a message of peace.

+With Christ things are reversed.
+His 1st coming was in peace His second will be in judgement